-Bonus Activity

-Hand out copies of GN 2.
-Remind the children that justice means treating all people fairly.
+Provide fine-tipped colored markers.
+Invite children to print prayers on the mountain under the appropriate phrase.
+Pray the prayers together.
+Bonus Activity Hand out copies of GN 2.
+Remind the children that "justice" means treating all people fairly.
 Ask them to circle the pictures on GN 2 that show people acting in a way that shows justice.
 Invite them to color the pictures.
 As the children color, wonder together how to find justice for the people in each of the pictures.
-Have the children suggest how to recognize situations that are right and how to make them right.
+Have the children suggest righting situations that are not right and recognizing situations that are right.
 LOVING AND SERVING GOD

 Invite the children to gather and lead them in cleaning up the worship space.
 Have the children hold one hand of the person on each side of them.
 Look to the child on your right and say, "Peace be with you."
 Prompt the child to respond, "And also with you."
 That child exchanges the message of peace with the child who is on his or her right side.
 The peace exchange moves around the circle, passing from child to child and ending with you.
 Invite all of the children to join with you in saying, "Amen."

-Dismiss the children with the following prayer, or one of your own:

-God, help us to know and to do what is right.
+Dismiss the children with the following prayer, or one of your own: God, help us to know and to do what is right.
 Help us to welcome those who are outcasts, and to remember that your house is for all people.
 Amen.

-Ask parents and caregivers for their email addresses so that you can provide them with the link to www.pcusastore.com/GGdownloads, where they can download coloring pages, Grace Sightings, audio stories, and songs (see p. vii).

-Grace Notes Year 2, Fall 13 GN 1

-"God says to the insiders . . .
-"Be on guard: Do what's right and do it in the right way. $\stackrel{\wedge}{\square}$

-For salvation is just around the corner, my setting-things-right is about to happen.
+Grace Notes Year 2, Fall 13 GN 1 "God says to the insiders . . .
+"Be on guard: Do what's right and do it in the right way. $\stackrel{\wedge}{\square}$ For salvation is just around the corner, my setting-things-right is about to happen.
 How blessed are you who are insiders, who keep my laws, who watch your step and do nothing wrong!
 Some outsiders who follow God might want to say, 'God put me in second-class.
 I don't really belong.'
 Or 'I'm damaged goods.
-I don't really belong.' "

-Don't you insiders let that happen!
+I don't really belong.' " Don't you insiders let that happen!

 . . . even more honored than that of the insiders.
-These honors will never be taken away. $\stackrel{\text{\tiny \begin{subarray}{c}}}{\sim}$

-As for the outsiders who now follow me, working for me, loving my name, and wanting to be my servants-all who keep my laws-I'll bring them to my holy mountain and give them joy in my house of prayer.
+These honors will never be taken away. $\stackrel{\sim}{\bigtriangleup}$ As for the outsiders who now follow me, working for me, loving my name, and wanting to be my servants-all who keep my laws-I'll bring them to my holy mountain and give them joy in my house of prayer.
 They'll be welcome to worship the same as the 'insiders.'
 Oh yes, my house of worship will be known as a house of prayer for all people."
 The Decree of the Master, God himself, who gathers in the exiles of Israel: "I will gather other outsiders also, gather them in with those already gathered."

-Grace Notes Year 2, Fall 13 GN 2
+Grace Notes Year 2, Fall 13 GN 2 Justick

-Justice